-Windmills work because they slow down the speed of the wind.
-The wind flows over the airfoil-shaped blades causing lift, like the effect on airplane wings, causing them to turn.
-The blades are connected to a drive shaft that turns an electric generator to produce electricity.
+Windmills utilize the power of the wind and convert it to mechanical energy to perform work.
+The wind flows over the airfoil- shaped blades causing lift, like the effect on airplane wings, causing them to turn.
+In the case of wind turbines, the blades are connected to a drive shaft that turns an electric generator to produce electricity.